TeamCity Pipelines Help

 In Pipelines, any CI/CD routine consists of three logical blocks:

-• Step — a simple build action an agent performs, such as testing a Maven solution, executing a CLI script, or building a Gradle project.
+• Step — a simple build action an agent performs, such as testing a Maven solution, executing a shell script, or building a Gradle project.
 Steps are not standalone entities and always have parent Jobs.

 • Job — a sequence of consecutively executed Steps.
 These are "build configurations" in classic TeamCity terminology.